A Uganda Safari

 Add-ons

-A white-water rafting experience near Jinja or a trek in the Rwenzori Mountains are gaining in popularity, but each will add a chunk of money.
+A white-water rafting experience near Jinja (a city on Lake Victoria at the source of the Nile) or a trek in the Rwenzori Mountains are activities gaining in popularity, but each will add a chunk of money to your budget.
 Much cheaper is a few days chilling on the shores of Lake Bunyonyi.
-It’s a beautiful island-studded lake and there’s lots of good-value accommodation.
+It’s a beautiful island-studded lake with lots of good-value accommodations.

 • 9